kubernetes-sigs/kind/site/content/docs/design/base-image.md

 The ["base" image][base image] is a small-ish Docker image for running nested containers, systemd, and kubernetes components.

+Logic for building ["base" image][base image] can be found in [`pkg/build`][build package], and it can be built with `kind build base-image`, respectively, via the `kind build base-image` command.
+However, doing so requires the `kind` project's source is downloaded into the `GOPATH`.
+This can be accomplished via the command
+`GO111MODULE="on" go get sigs.k8s.io/kind@v0.8.0`.

-To do this we need to set up an environment that will meet the CRI (currently just docker) and systemd's particular needs.
+To create this base image, we need to set up an environment that will meet the CRI (currently just docker) and systemd's particular needs.
 Documentation for each step we take is inline to the image's [Dockerfile][dockerfile], but essentially:

 - we preinstall tools / packages expected by systemd / Docker / Kubernetes other